eventflux-io/engine/ROADMAP.md

 **Deferred**: Distributed processing, AI integration, advanced optimizations

 **Rationale**: Focus on getting first production users.
 Keep it lightweight, keep it simple.

+**M2 Completion Notes** (2025-12-06):
+- Runtime: Pre/Post processors, count quantifiers, pattern chaining, EVERY, AND/OR, collection aggregations
+- SQL Parser: FROM PATTERN/SEQUENCE, count quantifiers, indexed access (e[0], e[last]), WITHIN time
+- Limitations: No PATTERN in JOINs, no event-count WITHIN, no PARTITION BY, no absent patterns

 See MILESTONES.md for details.